Aloo Ka Halwa | How to Make Indian Potato Halwa. This is a very undemanding, easy and gluten-free dessert.

 Aloo ka halwa is a very undemanding, easy and gluten-free dessert.
 Well, I certainly don’t think that any potato lovers out there need any excuse for cooking this halwa, but if you still need a reason, then the following should help:

-- You can make it in a jiffy if you have guests coming over.
+- You can make this easy halwa in a jiffy if you have guests coming over.

 - Or you can make it when you have sudden cravings for something sweet.

-- This also makes a perfect falahari recipe during fasts.
+- This also makes an ideal falahari, saagari or fasting recipe during fasts.

-- Add milk, sugar, cardamom powder and mix well.
+- Add in milk, sugar, cardamom powder and mix well to combine.
 There should not be any lumps.